remarcmij/vanilla-starter/docs/RECIPES.md

 }
 ```

-Figure 1 below illustrates the recommended interactions between the Page and View objects when fetching data from a Web API.
+The sequence diagraM of Figure 1 below illustrates the necessary interactions between the Page and View objects when fetching data from a Web API.

 ![fetch-data](./assets/fetch-data.png)<br>
 Figure 1: **Fetching data in a Page function**